 In February 2021, we also observed a very low volume Xorist ransomware campaign from a Gmail-hosted email address.
 It attempts to trick accounting recipients into access password-protected zipped MS Word documents.
 These documents contain macros which, if enabled, drop the ransomware.

-Our research clearly demonstrates that attackers are using both Microsoft and Google infrastructure to disseminate malicious messages and target people as they leverage popular cloud collaboration tools.
+Our research clearly demonstrates that attackers are using both Microsoft and Google infrastructure to disseminate malicious emails and messages and target people as they leverage popular cloud collaboration tools.
 When coupled with heightened ransomware, supply chain, and cloud account compromise, advanced people-centric email protection must remain a top priority for security leaders.

 As a leading cybersecurity vendor with our DNA in email security, we have a nearly 100% efficacy rate on stopping advanced threats arriving through email and invest over 20% of our annual revenue on innovation, including advanced threat detection and expert threat systems to stop people-centric data breaches.
 We protect over 50% of the Fortune 1000, billions of email messages, billions of URLs and attachments, tens of millions of cloud accounts and more—trillions of data points across all the digital channels that matter.
 Please visit https://www.proofpoint.com/us/why-proofpoint/nexus-threat-graph for additional information on Proofpoint’s Nexus Threat Graph.